AssistiveRoboticsUNH/smart-home/README.md

 and add
 1 0 * * * > /path_to_shr_plan/include/shr_plan/intersection.txt

+also add a cron job to reboot the robot after wiping the intersection text because reboot requires priviledges then you need to run crontab with sudo run '''sudo crontab -e '''
+0 21 * * * /sbin/reboot

 Step2:
 in The keyword.txt add all the predicates that indicate that a low level protocol is successful for example Medicine protolc is sucessful if either predicates  (already_took_medicine) (already_reminded_medicine) are true so they should be added to the keyword.txt